sdpjswl/ASJTagsView/README.md

 ![alt tag](Images/ColorThemes.png)

 To create one by code, you will need to import `ASJTagsView.h`.
-To work with the tags view, you have these options"
+To work with the tags view, you have these options:

 ```objc
 - (void)addTag:(NSString *)tag;